muhamuhamuha/decinary/README.md

 <br>

 ## Usage
 Once you've fired up the UI, you must select one of the two radio buttons that are displayed.
 Select "Binary" if you wish to input a binary string.
-The input field will accept only an 8-bit binary string.
+The input field will accept only an 8-bit binary string. **NOTE** if a binary string is given and is not 8-bits, it will be turned into an 8-bit string by pushing 0s to the front of the string.
 Selecting decimal will allow you to input any number between -127 and 255.
 Error messages appear if you try to give any input other than this.
 Once an error is thrown, your input will be reset and you'll have to start over.

 <br>